droonga/droonga.org/reference/catalog/version2/index.md

 ### Slice definition {#slice}

 Abstract
 : Definition of each slice.
-Specifies the range of sliced data and the partition to store the data.
+Specifies the range of sliced data and the volume to store the data.

 Value
 : An object with the following key/value pairs.